 Airbnb is becoming increasingly versatile as there are so many different ways to earn via the platform.
-Airbnb rental arbitrage is one popular avenue to consider if you want to build a business on Airbnb and make a good profit.
+Airbnb rental arbitrage is one popular avenue to consider if you want to build a business, so you can start an Airbnb rental arbitrage business and make a good profit.

-Here’s how smart entrepreneurs are making money with Airbnb rental arbitrage and some important things for you to know.
+Here’s how smart entrepreneurs are making money with an Airbnb rental arbitrage property and some important things for you to know.

 In a nutshell, Airbnb rental arbitrage refers to the practice of renting properties just to sublet them on Airbnb.
 In other words, you can start to earn money by listing a property on Airbnb if you make more than the sum of your rent and business-related expenses.